 I look up.
 Still a short way to go.
 I take another deep breath as I try to lay back the last few meters.
 My feet are sinking into the sand.
 Almost knee-deep.

-I'm exhausted but hope that I will be greeted with a beautiful view as I reach the top of the dune.
+I’m exhausted but hope that I will be greeted with a beautiful view of the Moroccan landscape as I reach the top of the dune.